 The museum’s three levels are filled with scientific exhibits mainly aimed at children, but adults will find the museum fascinating as they learn about physics, space exploration, and other topics.

-Life-size dinosaurs roam around in the Dinosaur Mysteries exhibit, which has dig pits, a field lab, and excavation sites.
+Life-size dinosaurs roam around in the Dinosaur Mysteries exhibit with dig pits, a field lab, and excavation sites.

 1.16.
 Children’s Museum

-One of the most enjoyable sights in Baltimore, it’s likely to pique visitors’ interest even more.
+It’s one of the most enjoyable sights in Baltimore and is likely to pique visitors’ interest even more.